-Punaluu Black Sand beach’s unique sand comes from volcanic eruptions which occurred on that beach thousands of years ago!
+Punaluu Black Sand Beach’s unique sand comes from volcanic eruptions that occurred on that beach thousands of years ago!
 Punaluu Black Sand Beach has different species of wild sea turtles, reef sharks, and epic views!

 It’s a short drive from Volcanoes National Park.